Scaling Package Queries to a Billion Tuples via Hierarchical Partitioning and Customized Optimization: Introduction

 \emph{Package queries}~\cite{brucato} extend traditional relational database queries to handle constraints that are defined over a multiset of tuples called a ``package.''
 A package has to satisfy two types of constraints: \begin{itemize}[leftmargin=*] \item \emph{Local predicates}: traditional selection predicates, i.e., constraints that each tuple in the package has to satisfy individually. \item \emph{Global predicates}: constraints that all the tuples within the package have to satisfy collectively. \end{itemize} There can be many such feasible packages.
 A package query selects a feasible package that maximizes or minimizes a linear objective.

-For example, consider the following package query: \textit{An astrophysicist needs to find a certain number of rectangular regions of the night sky that may contain unseen quasars.
+\looseness-1 For example, consider the following package query: \textit{An astrophysicist needs to find a certain number of rectangular regions of the night sky that may contain unseen quasars.
 These regions should have average brightness above a certain threshold and their overall red shift should lie between specified values.
-Among those regions, the one with the maximum combined likelihood of containing a quasar is preferred} \cite{quasar}.
-This package query can be expressed declaratively using \paql, an SQL-based query language \cite{brucato}:
+Among those regions, the one with the maximum combined log-likelihood of containing a quasar is preferred} \cite{window1}. \ra{Suppose that we have a \texttt{Regions} table as below: